ram535/website/content/projects/textEditorDart/part01.md

 date = 2017-09-23T16:27:46+02:00
 +++

-This is the result of part01.
-Check the source code.

 We are going to start really simple.
 The first thing we have to do is to create a html file.
 This file is the entry point of the whole program.